-Caltrans has prepared this IS/MND for the Project and, pending public review, expects to determine from this study that the Project would not have a significant effect on the environment for the following reasons:
+Caltrans has prepared an IS for this Project and, following public review, Caltrans has determined from this study that the Project would not have a significant effect on the environment for the following reasons:

-- The Project would have no impact on aesthetics, agriculture and forest resources, land use and planning, mineral resources, population and housing, and recreation. - The Project would have less than significant impacts on air quality, cultural resources, energy, geology and soils, greenhouse gas emissions hazards and hazardous materials, hydrology and water quality, noise, public services, utilities and service systems, transportation, tribal cultural resources, and wildfire.
+- The Project would have no impact on aesthetics, agriculture and forest resources, mineral resources, population and housing, and recreation. - The Project would have less-than-significant impacts on air quality, cultural resources, energy, geology and soils, greenhouse gas emissions, hazards and hazardous materials, hydrology and water quality, land use and planning, noise, public services, utilities and service systems, transportation, tribal cultural resources, and wildfire.

-With the implementation of the following mitigation measure, the Project would have a less than significant impact on biological resources:
+With the implementation of the following mitigation measures, the Project would have a less than significant impact on biological resources:

-• MM-BIO-1: Impacts to Environmentally Sensitive Habitat Areas.
-Temporary impacts to environmentally sensitive habitat areas (ESHAs) (i.e., riparian and upland CRLF habitat) would be mitigated at a ratio of 1:1.
-Permanent impacts to ESHAs and aquatic resources would be mitigated at a ratios of 3:1 and 4:1, respectively.
-Impacts to ESHAs, mitigation ratios, and mitigation monitoring would be confirmed with the appropriate agencies during the permitting process.
+- MM-BIO-1: Impacts to Environmentally Sensitive Habitat Areas.
+Temporary impacts to environmentally sensitive habitat areas (ESHAs) (i.e., riparian and upland California red-legged frog habitat) will be mitigated at a ratio of 1:1.
+Permanent impacts to ESHAs and aquatic resources will be mitigated at ratios of 3:1 and 4:1, respectively.
+Impacts to ESHAs, mitigation ratios, and mitigation monitoring will be confirmed with the appropriate agencies during the permitting process. - MM-BIO-2: Tree Replacement.
+Two arroyo willow (Salix lasiolepis) trees will be removed and replaced at a ratio of 3:1.
+Appropriate replacement locations will be determined during the permitting process and in consultation with the appropriate agencies.

-- MM-BIO-2: Tree Replacement.
-Two arroyo willow (Salix lasiolepis) trees would be removed and replaced at a ratio of 3:1 or compensated via money provided in lieu of replacement planting (Section 22.75.130).
-Appropriate replacement locations would be determined during the permitting process and in consultation with the appropriate agencies. - MM-BIO-3: Impacts to Waters.
+• MM-BIO-3: Impacts to Waters.
 Approximately 0.07 acre of potentially jurisdictional estuarine intertidal waters and less than approximately 0.01 acre of potentially jurisdictional other waters would be temporarily impacted by the installation of the temporary creek diversion system.
-The temporarily impacted areas would be restored to mitigate impacts to habitat functionality.
+The temporarily impacted areas will be restored to mitigate impacts to habitat functionality.
 Approximately 0.01 acre of potentially jurisdictional estuarine intertidal waters would be permanently impacted by the installation of the rock slope protection (RSP).
 In addition, less than 0.01 acre of potentially jurisdictional other waters would be permanently impacted by the construction of the two wingwalls.
-Temporary and permanent impacts would be mitigated at a ratio of at least 1:1.
-Impacts to waters, mitigation ratios, and mitigation monitoring would be confirmed with the appropriate agencies during the permitting process.
+Temporary and permanent impacts will be mitigated at a ratio of at least 1:1.
+Impacts to waters, mitigation ratios, and mitigation monitoring will be confirmed with the appropriate agencies during the permitting process.